forkkit/live-on-stage/README.md

 });
 ```

-To fire these onScreen and offScreen events you simply need to add an element like this:
+To fire these onscreen and offscreen events you simply need to add an element like this:

 ```html
 <img data-on-stage data-lazy-load="your-image-url.png" />